LDorian/JungleGame/README.md

 **To Do list**

-* Values conditions
-* Jump over water
+* Traps + Can't go on his base
+* Change / Improve Graphics
 * Winning condition
+* Save and Resume a game
 * _Add an IA with tree intelligence with many levels_
 * _Add online mode_
 * _Improve GUI code_